CrisCrassus/Tailvel/README.md

 # Tailvel
-## Making The Laravel Vue Stack easy
+## Making setting up the Laravel Vue Stack easy

 This script will download and setup a Laravel project with Tailwind and Vue 3 ready to go.
 Once the project is loaded, you can jump straight into Dev work without the hassle of setting things up.